 Many of the beaches here are made up of volcanic rocks, pebbles, and colourful sand.
 Indeed, although Santorini is not exactly most people’s dream beach getaway destination in Greece, the beaches here are interesting to see because they are all so colourful.

 There are several Santorini beaches where the sand and pebbles are black.
 Namely, Perivolos beach, Perissa, and Agios Georgios.
 These three beaches are all located in the southeast of the island.

 The Red beach is perhaps the prettiest and most famous of all of Santorini’s beaches.
 It is just a short distance away from the archaeological site of Akrotiri and is characterised by its red cliffs and rocks.

-This is a good place to go snorkeling as the unique red rock formations continue beneath the surface of the water.
+This is a good place to go snorkeling in Greece as the unique red rock formations continue beneath the surface of the water.
 Unfortunately, the beach becomes very crowded during the summer months and sometimes there is quite simply nowhere to sit.

 It is organised so you can rent sunbeds, watersports equipment, and easily purchase food, drinks, and snacks.
 However, with that being said, this is one of the busiest beaches on the island.

 Santorini is truly a wine lover’s paradise.
 While Greek wines are not very well-known on an international scale, locally, they are adored.